rhysd/tempclone.vim/README.md

 tempclone.vim currently supports GitHub-like URL format.
 So it's available for GitHub, GitHub:Enterprise or GitLab.

+And this plugin is handy for your pull requests workflow.

+1. You find a mistake while reading a code on GitHub
+2. Copy URL of the page
+3. `:Tempclone {url}`
+4. Fix the mistake
+5. Run tests with `:!` and shell commands
+6. Send a pull request with `:!hub pull-request` (using [hub][])
+7. Close the Vim (automatically removes temporary repository)

+Enjoy!

 ## Installation

 Please follow the instruction in Vim's help.